quicwg/base-drafts/draft-ietf-quic-invariants.md

 The next byte contains the length in bytes of the Destination Connection ID (see
 {{connection-id}}) field that follows it.
 This length is encoded as an 8-bit unsigned integer.
-The Destination Connection ID field follows the DCID Length field and is between 0 and 255 bytes in length.
+The Destination Connection ID field follows the Destination Connection ID Length field and is between 0 and 255 bytes in length.

 The next byte contains the length in bytes of the Source Connection ID field that follows it.
 This length is encoded as a 8-bit unsigned integer.
-The Source Connection ID field follows the SCID Length field and is between 0 and 255 bytes in length.
+The Source Connection ID field follows the Source Connection ID Length field and is between 0 and 255 bytes in length.

 The remainder of the packet contains version-specific content.